RunestoneInteractive/thinkcspy/_sources/Dictionaries/Sparsematrices.rst

 .. image:: Figures/sparse.png
    :alt: sparse matrix

-We can represent this collection as five rows, each row having five columns.
+We can represent this collection as five rows, with each row having five columns.
 Using a "list of lists" representation, we will have a list of five items, each of which is a list of five items.
 The outer items represent the rows and the items in the nested lists represent the data in each column.

 .. sourcecode:: python